This page refers to an older version of the product.

-Policy actions can be configured at process start that conflict with personalization behavior.
-For example, setting a registry key that is applied to the native registry that is also being managed by Personalization in the virtual cache for the application.
+Policy actions can be configured to run at process start that conflict with personalization behavior.
+For example, setting a native registry key that is also being managed by Personalization in the virtual cache for the application.

 In such cases, it is necessary to determine which behavior takes precedence.
 This is configured in relevant Policy action dialogs using the Personalization tab.
 The tab gives the following two options:

 •Policy Configuration takes precedence over User Personalization - When this option is selected, Environment Manager applies the Policy setting to the real registry or file system and the virtual cache.
 Therefore the process always applies the policy setting even if the registry key or file path is virtualized.
 Although not seen in the user interface, this is achieved by adding the virtual actions to the configuration.